lodelestra-edu/vagrant-training/training1_subject.md

 @.
 Create a new project folder 'vagrant\_virtualhost'
 @.
 Use a provision script juste like before
 @.
 This time your will not use apache default site configuration.
 You will have to create two configuration files.
-One for each virtualhost
+One for each virtualhost.
+Use licadm\_site1.conf and licadm\_site2.conf.
-Use licadmin-site1.conf and licadmin-site2.conf.
-Your sites will use domaine name licadmin-site1.com and licadmin-site2.com.
+Your sites will use domaine name licadm\_site1.com and licadm\_site2.com.
-Source code will be in sites/licadmin-site1 and sites/licadmin-site2 into the project folder (host) Use different content in your index.html pages for each site.
+Web site source code will be in `sites/licadm_site1` and `sites/licadm_site2` into the project folder (host).
+Use different content in your index.html pages for each site.
 @.
 Check your two sites are accessible from your host browser
 @.
-Check your project is destroy prouf
+Check your project is `vagrant destroy` proof
 @. **Call the teacher to check with you.**

 ##D/ PHP and Mysql